Can Increasing the Hit Ratio Hurt Cache Throughput? (Long Version): Conclusion

 \section{Conclusion}

-The goal of this paper is to understand the effect of the cache hit ratio on the request throughput of DRAM-based software caching systems.
-Such caching systems manage the cached items through a global linked list, where the particular eviction policy dictates the organization of this list.
-Our investigation uses a {\em three-pronged approach}.
+This paper examines the effect of the cache hit ratio on the request throughput of DRAM-based software caching systems.
+We use a {\em three-pronged approach}.
 First we create a queueing model of the particular eviction policy, which we evaluate analytically to obtain an upper bound on the throughput as a function of the hit ratio.
 We next use simulation to exactly evaluate the queueing network.
-Finally we use implementation to study the eviction policy outside of a queueing network.
+Finally we study the eviction policy in implementation.

 For all policies studied, our simulation and implementation agree within 5\%, indicating that our queueing network models are quite accurate.
-Another takeaway is that our analysis, while only providing an upper bound, is an excellent indicator of the point at which throughput stops increasing with hit ratio.
-The message is that for the evaluation of future eviction policies, it suffices to use analytic upper bounds to understand whether increasing hit ratio is a good idea.
+Another finding is that our analysis, while only providing an upper bound, is an excellent indicator of $p^*_{hit}$, the critical hit ratio at which throughput starts decreasing.
+The takeaway is that, for the evaluation of future eviction policies, it suffices to use analytic upper bounds to understand whether increasing hit ratio will help.

-While it intuitively makes sense that higher hit ratio should lead to higher throughput, we find that this is not always true.
-In fact, we find that for a broad class of LRU-like algorithms (including LRU, most settings of Probabilistic LRU, and Segmented LRU), when the hit ratio gets high, the throughput actually decreases.
-By contrast, the throughput of FIFO-like algorithms (including FIFO, extreme settings of Probabilistic LRU, CLOCK, S3-FIFO) always increases with the hit ratio.

-Our queueing analysis clearly shows why throughput drops with higher hit ratio for LRU-like algorithms.
-In a nutshell, LRU-like algorithms have a common feature: a cache hit requires updating the global linked list.
-Our analysis shows that this update operation becomes the system bottleneck, meaning that many requests queue up there.
+Our queueing analysis illucidates why throughput drops with higher hit ratio for LRU-like algorithms.
+In a nutshell, LRU-like algorithms require updating the global linked list upon a cache hit.
+When the hit ratio becomes very high, this update operation becomes the system bottleneck, meaning that many requests queue up there.
 As a consequence, increasing the hit ratio increases the queueing time at this bottleneck, which reduces system throughput.
 Based on this intuition, we conjecture that many algorithms that we have not yet studied (ARC, LIRS, LFU, CACHEUS, LeCAR) should also exhibit this perverse behavior.
-By contrast, the FIFO-like algorithms all have the common feature that they do not update the global linked list upon cache hits, so increasing the hit ratio does not diminish throughput.